Make your home more bearable with these 5 tips from interior design maven Kelly Wearstler

 It’s probably worth investing some time to reorganize and redecorate in order to make the next few months as manageable as possible.
 And Kelly Wearstler—an award-winning decorator, product designer, and owner of a 50-person studio—is here to help.

 Over the course of her decade-long career, Wearstler has worked on many kinds of spaces, from offices designed to enhance workers’ productivity to tiny hotel rooms that maximize space.
-She has a lot of ideas for how to make small changes that make your home more joyful and cosy.
+She has a lot of ideas for how to make small changes that make your home more joyful and cozy.
 And the good news is that most of them are either free or inexpensive.
 “Good design has the ability to make somebody happier,” she says.
 “It can elevate everyday experience and also make you feel more efficient, because you feel more energized and organized.”

 Here are some of her ideas to spruce up your home now and enjoy the benefits long after this crisis is over.

 Your furniture may not be optimized for long periods of time indoors, so now is a good time to think about moving it around.
-Even if you’re taking walks during the day, you can still feel cooped up at home since you’re not spending as much time in other public spaces like the office, or coffee shops, or restaurants.
+Even if you’re taking walks during the day, you can still feel cooped up at home since you’re not spending as much time in other public spaces such as the office, or coffee shops, or restaurants.
 One tip Wearstler has is to move sofas and other seating so they face the window.
 This will allow you to get as much sunlight as possible throughout the day and feel like you’re part of the world beyond your home.
 (It’s also nice to open the window to get some fresh air.)

 It could also be a good time to think about the function of each piece of furniture in the house.
 If you notice an armchair in the living room that doesn’t get much use, you might think about putting it in the bedroom, so you can create a quiet corner to read before bed.
 If you’ve found that you don’t often use a lamp on your dresser table, perhaps you can use it to add extra light to the dining room, where you’re spending more time together as a family.